The Lunchbox: Screenings and film festivals

-The film was screened on 19 May 2013 as a part of the International Critics' Week at the 2013 Cannes Film Festival, where it received a standing ovation and positive reviews.
-It won the Critics Week Viewers Choice Award also known as Grand Rail d'Or.
-Variety called it "a notable debut from tyro helmer-scripter Ritesh Batra", for creating a film with "crossover appeal of Monsoon Wedding", and also praised acting of Irrfan Khan and Nimrat Kaur.
+The film was screened on 19 May 2013 as a part of the Critics' Week at the 2013 Cannes Film Festival, where it received a standing ovation and positive reviews.
+It won the Critics' Week Viewers Choice Award also known as Grand Rail d'Or.
+Variety called it "a notable debut from tyro helmer-scripter Ritesh Batra", for creating a film with the "crossover appeal of Monsoon Wedding", and also praised the acting of Irrfan Khan and Nimrat Kaur.

-Thereafter, Sony Pictures Classics picked up all North American rights for distribution.
+Thereafter, Sony Pictures Classics picked up North American distribution rights.

-In India, this film was released in more than 400 screens on 20 September 2013.
+In India, this film was released on more than 400 screens on 20 September 2013.
 In Japan, a Japanese dubbed version of the film was released on 9 August 2014, screening in a hundred theaters.

 Box office

 The Lunchbox grossed ₹71 million in its first weekend of release in India, and ₹110 million in its first week.
 The film continued to gross significant amounts over the next few weeks, earning over ₹200 million in the first three weeks and another estimated ₹40–50 lakhs on its fourth weekend.

 In the United States, The Lunchbox grossed $4.23 million, and was 2014's third highest grossing foreign film behind Cantinflas and P.K..
 By 28 May 2014, the film's worldwide collection was ₹84.92 crore.
 The film's total worldwide gross for the original Hindi version was ₹100.85 crore ($17.24 million).
 Most of its gross was from overseas with $11.71 million (₹72.602 crore) for the Hindi version, becoming 2013's third highest-grossing Indian film overseas after Dhoom 3 and Chennai Express.
 It was Irrfan Khan's highest-grossing Hindi film, up until it was surpassed by Hindi Medium (2017).